Management of gynecomastia

 - Professor of Medicine Emeritus, David Geffen School of Medicine at UCLA

 Gynecomastia, a benign proliferation of the glandular tissue of the male breast, is caused by an increase in the ratio of estrogen to androgen activity.
 It is categorized as physiologic (occurring normally during infancy, puberty, and older age) or pathologic (due to drugs or disorders such as androgen deficiency, testicular tumors, hyperthyroidism, and chronic kidney disease).
-In adult men seeking consultation for gynecomastia, about 40 percent of cases of gynecomastia are due to persistent pubertal gynecomastia or medications and 25 percent are idiopathic (table 1) .
+In adult men seeking consultation for gynecomastia, approximately 40 percent of cases of gynecomastia are due to persistent pubertal gynecomastia or medications and 25 percent are idiopathic (table 1) .

 True gynecomastia should be differentiated from pseudogynecomastia, which refers to fat deposition without glandular proliferation.
 Gynecomastia must also be differentiated from breast carcinoma, which is far less common.